ITINERARIES Hida Takayama to Kyoto in 5 Days Walk ancient pathways through unspoiled villages to experience Japan’s traditions and heritage

 Often known as Gion Corner, this performance and exhibition space is the venue for the famous seasonal dances, when Kyoto’s maiko and geisha perform their refined movements.
 You can also see tea ceremony, flower arrangement, koto, gagaku court music, bunraku puppet plays and kyogen drama.

 The dramatic vermilion gates welcome you to “Gion-san,” the shrine that serves the Gion geisha district.
-Said to have been built in 656, the shrine is the focus of activity during the summer Gion Festival .
+Said to have been built in 656 or 876, the shrine is the focus of activity during the Gion Festival .

 This grand temple in the mountains above Gion is a must-visit, and consequently tends to be crowded.
 Walk up the narrow atmospheric streets of Ninenzaka and Sannenzaka to the temple on a hill in Higashiyama.
 The wooden hondo, or main hall, juts out over a cliff.